 A commercial fishing trip off the coast off Bermagui, Australia caught a large mako shark (below).
-Upon inspecting the shark and getting it ready for processing, the crew noticed that it had an object protruding from both sides of its body.
-It quickly became apparent that it was the bill of a large marlin that had penetrated through the shark just under the dorsal fin and broken off.
+After close inspection, the crew noticed that the shark had an object protruding from both sides of its body.
+Evidently, the bill of a large marlin had penetrated through the shark just under the dorsal fin and broken off.
 The bill had started growing barnacles, signifying that the shark had been carrying the burden for quite some time.
-As far as scientists are aware, billfish and swordfish primarily utilize their bills to kill or stun smaller prey, not to attack larger animals.
-There have been a surprising amount of instances, however, like this one, that prove these fish aren’t scared to go on the offensive.
+Research shows that billfish primarily utilize their bills to kill or stun smaller prey, not to attack larger animals.
+Instances like these, however, prove that these fish aren’t scared to go on the offensive.

-Billfish bone has a density and strength much closer to that of large mammals like horses than it does to most fish bone.
-This strength is accompanied by a dangerously sharp tip, which is why indigenous peoples around the world used bills and (swordfish) swords as daggers and spears.
-A 500 pound animal wielding this sort weapon is part of what makes these fish some of the most exciting fish to pursue but also some of the most dangerous.
+Billfish bone (and bill) density and strength is closer to that of large mammals than to most other fishes.
+The combination of strength and a sharp tip prompted indigenous peoples worldwide to use them as daggers and spears.
+A 500lb fish wielding this weapon makes them exciting to pursue, but also makes them incredibly dangerous.
 It’s important that anglers, divers, and even submarines never let their guard down around these incredible, powerful fish.

 July 18, 2017- From Cat Food to Million Dollar Fish

-Did you know that the bluefin tuna sold for 1.8 million dollars in 2013 at the famous Tsukiji Fish Market in Tokyo would have probably been used for cat food prior to 1970?
+Did you know that the bluefin tuna sold for $1.8 million in 2013 at the famous Tsukiji Fish Market in Tokyo would have probably been used for cat food prior to 1970?
 The tuna was sold in the traditional new year auction that is famous for attracting astonishingly high bids for bluefin.
-The buyer, Kiyoshi Kimura, has won the coveted tuna auction since 2011; and, although not rivalling 2013’s exorbitant price, has spent around half a million dollars on multiple other fish.
-Bluefin meat (maguro), more specifically the fatty meat around the belly (toro), is of the most desired meats by sushi chefs and consumers worldwide; but believe it or not, just 50 years ago bluefin meat was considered nearly worthless.
+The buyer, Kiyoshi Kimura, has won the coveted tuna auction since 2011; and, although not rivaling 2013’s exorbitant price, has spent around half a million dollars on multiple other fish.
+Bluefin’s meat (maguro) and fatty belly (toro) are coveted by sushi chefs and consumers worldwide; but believe it or not, just 50 years ago bluefin meat was considered nearly worthless.

-According to the Smithsonian, during the 40’s, 50’s and 60’s, when tuna sportfishing was becoming exceedingly popular, bluefin were sought out by anglers due to their massive size – measuring larger than 14 ft and weighing more than 1500 pounds.
-During that period, however, tuna were perceived to have little to no food value for the human consumer.
+During the 1940’s, 50’s and 60’s, tuna sportfishing became exceedingly popular.
+Bluefin were sought out by anglers due to their massive size – larger than 14ft and 1500lbs.
+At this time, however, tuna were perceived to have little to no food value for the human consumer.
 They were often weighed, pictured, and then dumped back into the ocean or ground up for cat and dog food.
-The drastic turnaround from pet food to million dollar sushi meat began in the 1970’s when a palate shift occurred in Japan.
-Rather than favoring only light, white meat fish, an increase in beef consumption around the same time shifted Japanese palates toward the dark, rich meat of the bluefin.
-Once the appreciation for bluefin as a raw delicacy spread to the U.S. and Europe, the bluefin became one of the most sought after fish in the world.
+The turnaround from pet food to million dollar sushi began in the 1970’s when a palate shift occurred in Japan.
+Rather than favoring only light, white meat fish, an increase in beef consumption shifted Japanese palates toward the dark, rich meat of the bluefin.
+Once the appreciation for raw bluefin spread West, it became one of the most sought after fish in the world.

-Commercial fisherman utilizing large, encircling purse seine nets began targeting the giant schools of North Atlantic bluefin to sell to Japan.
-Intense overfishing has led to a severe depletion of bluefin stocks worldwide, where populations of the three bluefin species are less than 10 percent of their levels prior to the 1970’s.
+Commercial fisherman utilizing purse seine nets began targeting the giant schools of North Atlantic bluefin to sell to Japan.
+Intense overfishing has led to a severe depletion of bluefin stocks worldwide.
+In fact, populations of all three bluefin species are less than 10% of their levels prior to the 1970’s.
 Although currently considered endangered, a high demand still exists.

-On the bright side, over the last 20 years, there have been some strong conservation efforts worldwide trying to halt overfishing.
-The United States has been a standout leader in conservation efforts, establishing rigid regulations and low catch quotas for both commercial and recreational bluefin fisherman.
-However, conservation has proven difficult due to the bluefin being a highly migratory fish, often making multiple trans-Atlantic trips in its lifetime.
-In order to help synchronize efforts, much research is needed in order to understand where these fish migrate, breed, and feed.
-TBF is proud to collaborate with the Large Pelagics Research Center in their quest to gather this vital data through large scale tagging operations.
-Hopefully efforts such as this can help in preserving these incredible fish for years to come.
+Since the 1990’s, there have been strong conservation efforts worldwide trying to halt overfishing.
+In the U.S., there are now rigid regulations and low catch quotas for both commercial and recreational bluefin fishing.
+However, conservation is difficult because the bluefin is highly migratory and will make multiple trans-Atlantic trips in its lifetime.
+This means conservation must be synchronized by multiple countries and even continents.
+To do this, much research is needed in order to understand where these fish migrate, breed, and feed.
+TBF is proud to collaborate with the Large Pelagics Research Center in their quest to gather this vital data through large-scale tagging operations.
+Only through efforts such as this will we be able to preserve these incredible fish for years to come.

 July 11, 2017 – Billfish Eye Heaters

 Did you know that billfish, although cold blooded, can heat up their eyes to help them see better?
-Billfish and tuna are considered some of the ocean’s most athletic apex predators- and they have to be.
+Billfish and tuna are some of the ocean’s most athletic apex predators.
 Picking off small, agile baitfish from a dynamic school in the open ocean requires extreme speed, precision, and agility.
 Recent science has revealed one of physiological adaptations that gives these fish a major advantage over their prey – an internal eye and brain heating system.

-Fish are ectotherms (cold blooded), meaning that their body heat is heavily dependent on the ambient water temperature.
-But billfish, swordfish, tuna, and most sharks possess the unique ability of heating their eye muscles and certain parts of their brain.
+Fish are ectotherms (cold-blooded), meaning that their body heat is heavily dependent on the ambient water temperature.
+However, billfish, tuna, and most sharks possess the unique ability to heat their eye muscles and parts of their brain.
 According to a 2005 study, these fish have muscles tucked behind their eyes and adjacent to ocular nerves that vibrate to create heat.
-By heating their eyes 10-15 degrees celsius above the ambient water temperature, these fish significantly enhance their ability to detect and respond to motion.
-The same 2005 study found that fish with these heating muscles can pick up and react to visual cues up to ten times faster than fish whose eyes are the same temperature as the surrounding water.
+By heating their eyes 10-15°C above the water temperature, these fish enhance their ability to detect and respond to motion.
+In fact, fish with these heating muscles can respond to visual cues up to 10x faster than fish without them.
 This physiological trait is especially important in swordfish, since the temperature in their deepwater habitat can reach near freezing.

 June 29, 2017 – Billfish Breathing

-Did you know that the cone shaped mouth on billfish is designed to do more than just maximize the fish’s hydrodynamic profile?
-Their large, smooth cone shaped mouths funnel massive amounts of water over their gills as they swim.
-Billfish and tuna-like species are ram-ventilators, meaning that they breathe by swimming with their mouth open, forcing water through their gills.
-In contrast, fish like groupers take in water by creating a vacuum in their mouths to “suck” it in, a method called buccal pumping.
-This allows them to breathe while stationary, which is why you may often find them motionlessly hiding out under a rock outcropping waiting for unaware prey.
+Did you know that the cone-shaped mouth on billfish is designed to do more than just maximize the fish’s hydrodynamic profile?
+Their large, smooth mouths funnel massive amounts of water over their gills as they swim.
+Billfish and tuna are ram-ventilators, meaning that they breathe by swimming with their mouth open, forcing water through their gills.
+In contrast, fish like groupers create a vacuum in their mouths to “suck” water in, a method called buccal pumping.
+This allows them to breathe while stationary, which is why you often find them hiding motionlessly while waiting for prey.

-The fact that billfish can only breathe while swimming means that they must constantly be moving at a decent pace to ensure that they receive enough water to their gills.
+Because billfish need flowing water over their gills to breathe, they must constantly be swimming.
 This is why it’s crucial to keep them moving forwards in the water when reviving them.
-No movement… no oxygen!
+No movement equals no oxygen!